Andorra's Lima ends longest international career

 In 2020, the Andorran Football Federation removed him from the squad after he called for more Covid-19 testing for players.

-After pressure from manager Koldo Alvarez and FIFpro he returned to the side the following year.
+After pressure from manager Koldo Alvarez and Fifpro he returned to the side the following year.

-At club level he has represented Espanyol, Las Palmas and Rayo Vallecano in Spain, and is currently playing for FC Andorra B owned by ex-Spain defender Gerard Pique.
+At club level he has represented Espanyol, Las Palmas and Rayo Vallecano in Spain, and is currently playing for FC Andorra B, who are owned by ex-Spain defender Gerard Pique.

 - Our coverage of your Premier League club is bigger and better than ever before - follow your team and sign up for notifications in the BBC Sport app to make sure you never miss a moment